beamerboi/Microsoft-bootcamp-backend/README.md

 # Microsoft-bootcamp-backend
-Here is the source code of today session of backend development.
+Here is the source code of 09/04 session with Microsoft FSB Club of backend development.